 “I don’t like Mondays,” she said.
 “This livens up the day.”

 The “this,” she had been referring to was the fact that she had just fired 30 rounds of ammunition into an elementary school, and was now barricaded inside her home.

-A little before 8 a.m. that morning, children began to line up outside Grover Cleveland Elementary School.
+A little before 8 a.m. that morning, children began to line up outside Grover Cleveland Elementary School in San Diego, California.
 They were waiting for their principal to open up the gates so they could head inside.

 Across the street, Brenda Ann Spencer was watching them from her home, a ramshackle house filled with empty alcohol bottles and a single mattress she shared with her father.
 As the children lined up outside the gate, Spencer took out the Ruger 10/22 semi-automatic .22 caliber rifle that she’d gotten as a Christmas gift.
 Then, she aimed it out the window and began firing.

 The principal of the school, Burton Wragg was killed as he was trying to help the kids through the gates.
 A custodian, Mike Suchar was killed trying to pull a student to safety.

 Miraculously, none of the children were killed, though eight of them and a responding police officer were injured.

 Despite killing two and injuring nine before the gun was empty, Spencer continued to fire 30 rounds into the crowd of panicked children.
 Then, she put the rifle down, closed and locked all of the doors and windows, and waited.

 The police arrived on the scene and instantly knew the shots had come from Spencer’s home.
 They sent negotiators in to speak with her, though she didn’t cooperate.
 She warned them that she was armed and still had ammunition at her disposal.
 If they made her come out, she would come out shooting.